nportfolio/nportfolio.github.io/index.md

 **Text examples in English:**

-- ["A Map of Jewish History"](LINK): Text about the Jewish Museum Berlin's platform ["Jewish Places"](https://www.jewish-places.de/), an interactive map depicting Jewish life in Germany
+- ["A Map of Jewish History"](LINK): Text about the Jewish Museum Berlin's platform [Jewish Places](https://www.jewish-places.de/), an interactive map depicting Jewish life in Germany
 - ["Jerusalem is like a former boyfriend"](https://www.jmberlin.de/blog-en/2018/02/jerusalem-is-like-a-former-boyfriend/): Interview with Dalia Castel and Orit Nahmias

 **Text examples in German:**